-When you sit down to start a blog, you may know you need a name and what it is you will blog about.
-But, beyond that, the process can be very overwhelming.
-Not only is there a lot to do, but you also may not even realize things you have to take care of.
+If you’ve set up your site and are now ready to blog, you may feel very overwhelmed.
+You know there is a lot to do, but you also may not even realize things you have to take care of.
 I call this “not knowing what you don’t know.”

 You can’t search for something you don’t even realize you need to know.
 Let’s simplify the process for you.
 You’ll find all of the steps you need to follow when starting out blogging.

 EVERYTHING YOU NEED TO DO TO START A KILLER BLOG

 One of the most frustrating parts of blogging is that no one tells you everything you need to do.
 Most articles say, “click here and sign up with this host.”
 They leave you hanging as they don’t tell you everything you need to know.
 There is a simple outline to follow to get started blogging.